PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

     1. Click the **plus + icon**.
     2. Select the relevant question type.
     </br> ![decorative](images/test-manually-add-questions.png)
-    3. Enter the question and answers as needed for that question type (see the linked guides in the [Question Types section](#question-types) for more information)
+    3. Enter the question and answers as needed for that question type.
     4. Optional question settings (availability depends on question type):
         - set partial or negative credit for different answers
         - set the question as extra credit
-        - add automated feedback
+        - add automated feedback (auto-marked types) or example correct answer (Essay type only)
         - change the points awarded (default = 1 point)
         </br>![Multiple choice question manually built in the editor, highlighting optional features listed.](images/test-question-options.png)
     5. Click **Save**.